 - Acute chest syndrome.
 This life-threatening complication of sickle cell anemia causes chest pain, fever and difficulty breathing.
 Acute chest syndrome can be caused by a lung infection or by sickle cells blocking blood vessels in your lungs.
 It may require emergency medical treatment with antibiotics and other treatments.

 - Pulmonary hypertension.
 People with sickle cell anemia can also develop high blood pressure in their lungs (pulmonary hypertension).
-Shortness of breath and difficulty breathing are common symptoms of this condition, which can be fatal.
+This complication usually affects adults rather than children.
+Shortness of breath and fatigue are common symptoms of this condition, which can be fatal.

 - Organ damage.
 Sickle cells can block blood flow through blood vessels, immediately depriving an organ of blood and oxygen.
 In sickle cell anemia, blood is also chronically low on oxygen.
 Chronic deprivation of oxygen-rich blood can damage nerves and organs in your body, including your kidneys, liver and spleen.
 Organ damage can be fatal.

 - Blindness.
 Tiny blood vessels that supply your eyes can get blocked by sickle cells.
-Over time, this can damage the retina — the portion of the eye that processes visual images — and lead to blindness.
+Over time, this can damage the portion of the eye that processes visual images (retina) and lead to blindness.

 - Skin ulcers.
 Sickle cell anemia can cause open sores, called ulcers, on your legs.